akveo/nebular/README.md

 ### VSCode Extension
 - [Nebular Code Snippets](https://marketplace.visualstudio.com/items?itemName=shalinjames.vscode-nebular-snippets) - a Visual Studio Code snippets extension for Nebular components and directives.

-### From Developers
-There are a lot of awesome front-end frameworks and libraries out there these days.
-They provide a massive quantity of useful features making our lives more comfortable.
-Our intention is not to create a new one as we are pretty much aware of the complexity and amount of work developers put on their creations.
-But as developers, we feel that nowadays front-end development is disjointed.
-You have to search for libraries, go through the different installation process, everything looks different, and sometimes it's just annoying that you can't just sit and start going.
-That's why we are on a mission to assemble together the most useful modules and libraries, join them with a unified application and graphical interface creating a great toolkit for easier setup.

 ### License
 [MIT](LICENSE.txt) license.